 5) What advice would you give to anyone wanting to improve how they use InDesign?

-If you are a beginner, go on a course, it really pays off in the long run.
-If you are a fairly accomplished user, lynda.com has some good tutorials or you could google problems as you encounter them and follow online tutorials.
+If you are a beginner, go on a course; it really pays off in the long run.
+If you are a fairly accomplished user, LinkedIn Learning has some good tutorials, and the InDesign Secrets website has some interesting articles.
+Alternatively, google problems as you encounter them and follow online tutorials.

 6) What do you use InDesign for mainly?

 Just about everything!
 In the past 2 months I have used it for website banners and sliders, book covers and text pages, brochures, exhibition banners, packaging and logo design (though I switch to Illustrator to refine and finalise logos).
-My core work is for the publishing industry, and InDesign is great for complex book design – especially as it integrates so well with other Adobe products.
+Much of my work is for the publishing industry, and InDesign is great for complex book design – especially as it integrates so well with other Adobe products.